Poojavpatel/Tech-stack/System Design/README.md

 * Intermediate server between the client and the back-end server
 * Clients connect to proxy servers to request for a service like a web page, file, connection, etc.
-* Proxies are used to filter requests, log requests, or sometimes transform requests (by adding/removing headers, encrypting/decrypting, or compressing a resource)
+* Proxies are used to <ins>filter requests, log requests, or sometimes transform requests (by adding/removing headers, encrypting/decrypting, or compressing a resource)</ins>

 Proxy Server Types
 * Open Proxy